azario0/internet-monitor-linux-mint/README.md

 # Internet Usage Monitor App

-This Python application monitors live internet usage and displays network statistics using tkinter for GUI, matplotlib for plotting charts, and psutil for system monitoring.
+This Python application monitors live internet usage and displays network statistics using tkinter for GUI, matplotlib for plotting charts, and psutil for system monitoring FOR LINUX.

 ## Features